 How Might Counselling Help You?

-Sometimes, just being able to talk to someone in confidence about your problems, anxieties, relationships or other difficulties may be incredibly helpful.
+Sometimes, just being able to talk to someone in confidence about your problems, anxieties, relationships or other difficulties may be really helpful.
 You may gain fresh insights, grow in self-awareness or feel less distressed.
-Counsellors spend a long time in training, so that we are able to listen effectively and respond appropriately to others.
-I can offer you a respectful, honest and empathic space in which to explore any issue that is of concern to you at the moment.
+Counsellors are well-trained to listen effectively and respond appropriately to others.
+I will really listen to what you say and offer you a respectful, honest and empathic space in which to explore any issue that is of concern to you at the moment.

 What sort of issues would you like to explore?